-1. Get curtains in your bedroom and gates on your stairs (or whatever else is your Absolute Necessity).
-I had to be able to dress and undress in private, as well as spend time with my husband in private, and I needed curtains pronto!
-Thankfully a friend supplied me some curtains three weeks in to our Cambodia adventure.
-They may not have matched my sheets, but they gave me the privacy I needed.
+1. Figure out your Absolute Necessities, and do whatever you can to install them in your home or in your life.
+For myself, I needed curtains in my bedroom and gates on my stairs.
+I had to be able to dress and undress in private, as well as spend time with my husband in private.
+I needed curtains pronto!
+Thankfully a friend supplied me some hand-me-down curtains three weeks in to our Cambodia adventure.
+They may or may not have matched my sheets, but they gave me the privacy I needed.

 A close second for me was the safety gates on our treacherously steep concrete Asian stairs (for my then one-year-old), obtained five weeks in to Cambodia life.
 Those were my Absolute Necessities.
-So figure out your two or three Absolute Necessities, and if at all possible, install them in your home.
+You may need something different.
+Certain kitchen equipment, perhaps.
+The point is, figure out your two or three Absolute Necessities, and obtain them if at all possible.

 2. Funny Youtube clips are your best friend.
 Some weeks it was all I could do to get to Friday, when my husband and I would watch Fail Blogs on Youtube.
 Another favorite was Mitch Hedberg.
 Here’s a 2-part compilation that deleted nearly all his bad words:

 We’re big fans of Brian Regan’s “I Walked on the Moon” (mostly clean, with occasional bad words).

 Of course who can’t help loving Jim Gaffigan (also mostly clean, with even fewer bad words)?